 Pregnancy Journey

 Pregnancy is divided into three stages commonly known as trimesters: first trimester, second trimester and third trimester.
 Each trimester in pregnancy lasts for 12-14 weeks and a full-term pregnancy lasts around 40 weeks, beginning from the first day of a woman’s last period.
 A pregnant woman experiences different symptoms and body changes during each trimester of pregnancy.
-And her baby also achieves various foetal developmental milestones through the 3 trimesters of pregnancy.
+And her baby also achieves various fetal developmental milestones through the 3 trimesters of pregnancy.

 As explained, pregnancy is broken into three phases called trimesters.
 A pregnant woman undergoes three trimesters of pregnancy: first trimester of pregnancy, second trimester and third.
 The first trimester of pregnancy starts from the first day of the woman’s last period and lasts for 13 weeks.
 The second trimester of pregnancy lasts from 13-26 weeks and the third and final trimester lasts from 27-40 weeks or till the week of childbirth.